 The promise of automation to make work simpler is reaching new heights every day.

-The potential to automate tasks is growing and one area that many human resource professionals will be relieved to see automation taking hold is performance management.
+One area that many human resource professionals will be relieved to see automation taking hold is performance management.

 At a time when 98% of HR professionals say they’re burnt out, automation has tremendous value for reducing stress and overall workloads.
 While it invariably requires human input, the process of performance management involves a variety of repetitive tasks that are ripe for automation.